 Doing blood work on a regular basis, even when you’re not sick, gives you the ability to find out if you’re going in the right direction.
 Nootropics affect more than just your brain.
-Supplements affect the rest of your body too.
+Supplements affect the rest of your body as well.

-Basic blood work will tell you about hormones, inflammation, vitamin and minerals levels, and how your organs and glands are doing.
-And you can eliminate the guesswork by getting real data about your body.
+Basic blood work will tell you about hormone levels, inflammation, vitamin and minerals levels, and how your organs and glands are doing.
+This gives you the ability to eliminate the guesswork by getting real data about your body.

 This post is about types of lab work available.
 And what types of tests you may want to consider.

 Blood Tests for Neurohackers

 For neurohackers, information provided by blood tests are vital to optimizing both mental and physical performance.
 You get accurate data on specific biochemistry.
 And how your body is responding to changes in diet, lifestyle, and the nootropic supplements you’re taking.